Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Contact our HBOT Florida medical professionals to talk about how you can incorporate hyperbaric oxygen therapy benefits into your healing and relief journey.

-Maintaining our cognitive health can become a challenge as we get older.
-Like the physical changes that occur in our bodies (e.g., stiff joints, wrinkles, etc.), our brain’s cognition also changes slowly and subtly over time.
+Cognitive health — the ability to think clearly, learn, and remember — is essential in helping us live happy and fulfilling lives.
+Maintaining our cognitive health can become a challenge as we get older, and many people experience what is known as age-related cognitive decline.
+Like the physical changes that occur in our bodies (e.g., stiff joints, wrinkles, etc.), our brain also experiences age-related changes over time.

 You may notice you’re struggling to pay attention, for example, or find you’re having trouble recalling conversations or people’s names.
 These experiences are a natural part of aging and manifest as a condition coined age-related cognitive decline.